Watts-Lab/task-mapping/tasks/Room assignment task.md

 ## Incentives
 Overall scores were defined as the sum of students’ ratings of their assigned rooms - 100 * the number of violated constraints

-If each student got assigned to one room and the participant had a positive score, participant(s) could earn a “performance-based bonus” using a 500 points:$1 USD conversion rate in phase one, and a 1000 points:$1 USD conversion rate in phase two.
+If each student got assigned to one room and the participant had a positive score, participant(s) could earn a 'performance-based bonus' using a 500 points:$1 USD conversion rate in phase one, and a 1000 points:$1 USD conversion rate in phase two.

-If the submitted plan was indeed the optimal one, an additional $0.5 USD “optimal assignment bonus” would be given.
+If the submitted plan was indeed the optimal one, an additional $0.5 USD 'optimal assignment bonus' would be given.